skjdghsdjgsdj/noisy-gif-player/README.md

 The battery should last a long time, but it's not a good idea to let it discharge too deeply.
 Charge the board with a USB C cable periodically.

+The code will avoid playing the same GIF twice in a row.
+When GIF playback starts, the path to that GIF is stored in NVRAM.
+When the board resets, it will read NVRAM and avoid playing that GIF again, assuming more than one GIF is stored on the SD card.

 ### Creating GIFs